FAQs

 -

 One method is that the hollow core supplier provides these cut outs in the plant and then provides a core plug to stop the grout from flowing more than required into the cell.
-Another method is the saw cutting of the top of the hollow core in the field and then removing the cut outs and placing them in the hollow core of the slab.

 -